15 (ish) Things to Do in March

 Spring theater is in full swing this March, from Broadway to the opera.
 Enjoy performances including MOMIX in Alice (Mar.
 11), Fiddler on the Roof (Feb.
 28-Mar.
 5), Cat on a Hot Tin Roof (Mar.
 9-26), and Puccini’s Madame Butterfly (Mar.
 24, 26).

 Overlook Film Festival celebrates all things horror in America's most haunted city.
 Experience feature length and short films from both experienced filmmakers and emerging artists this March 30 – April 2.
-More details will be announced soon.
+Immersive experiences, parties, and Q&A sessions are also part of the festival.
+The full lineup can be found here.

 March is a busy month for racing at NOLA Motorsports Park.
 From March 10-12, visit the park to view vintage cars and the Trans Am racing event.
-From March 31 – April 1, enjoy the Hemmings Tailgate Throwdown and expect all kinds of racing, from mud racing to drag racing.
-For this event, attendees can bring their trucks and tailgate.
 Learn more here.

 Hogs for the Cause is back this March 31-April 1, and we couldn’t be more excited to pig out for a purpose.
 Nearly 100 teams will compete in the ultimate New Orleans barbecue competition while raising funds for families with children who have pediatric brain cancer.
 Over 20 bands are scheduled to play three stages, including artists like St. Paul and the Broken Bones and The Devon Allman Project.
 Head to the New Orleans Lakefront for this family-friendly festival.

 Crawfish season officially begins in March, and New Orleans is full of seafood shops and restaurants that’ll satisfy all your cravings.
 Grab ‘em boiled, sautéed, baked, or fried, or get ‘em raw for a crawfish boil of your own.
-Also, once Mardi Gras Day has concluded, Fish Fry Fridays begins!
-Enjoy plates of fried or baked fish and sides at participating restaurants all while raising funds for Hospitality Cares.
-You can also support local elementary and high schools by grabbing a fish plate any Friday in March.
+Also, this March, plan to grab a fish plate from a local school or church on any Friday.

 Spring is the perfect time to venture outside the city limits.
 Take a short road trip to Zip NOLA in LaPlace, the Infinity Science Center in Pearlington, MS, or the state capital in Baton Rouge.
 Festivals abound throughout Louisiana in spring, so consider visiting for Sicilian Heritage Fest in Independence, Louisiana Crawfish Festival in Chalmette, or Books Along The Teche Literary Festival in New Iberia.
 Learn more here.